C

 You can deploy all kinds of Qt projects to your target device: Qt Examples and projects that you have created yourself.
 In this tutorial, we use Qt Creator's project wizard and create a new Qt Quick project.
 We build and run the project, and deploy it to a target device.

-This tutorial guides how you deploy a project to one of the reference target devices with pre-built Boot to Qt images (see Supported Target Devices and Development Hosts).
+This tutorial describes how you deploy a project to one of the target devices with pre-built Qt for embedded Linux images (see Supported Target Devices and Development Hosts).
 However, you should follow similar steps when you deploy to a target device where you have built an image yourself.

-The tutorial assumes that you have installed the Boot to Qt Software Stack to your development host and flashed it to your target device.
-That is, the Get Started with Boot to Qt appears on the device screen when you power on the device.
+The tutorial assumes that you have installed Qt for embedded Linux to your development host and flashed it to your target device.
+That is, Get Started with Qt appears on the device screen when you power on the device.

-Qt Creator groups build and run specific settings as kits.
+Qt Creator groups build-and-run-specific settings together as kits.
 Each kit consists of a set of values that define one environment, such as a target device, tool chain, Qt version, and debugger command to use.

 Before deploying, make sure that your kit contains the target device.
 Connect your target device to the host platform, open Qt Creator, and execute the following steps: